Fine-Tuning DistilBERT for Restaurant Search NER

 Training a token-classification model with DataCollatorForTokenClassification

-So far you have classified whole sentences.
-Named entity recognition (NER) is different — it labels individual tokens, identifying spans like people, places, and organizations.
-In this tutorial you fine-tune DistilBERT to parse restaurant search queries, pulling out cuisines, locations, ratings, dishes, and amenities.
+So far we have classified whole sentences.
+Named entity recognition (NER) is different.
+It labels individual tokens.
+It finds spans like people, places, and organizations.
+In this blog, we fine-tune DistilBERT to parse restaurant search queries.
+It pulls out cuisines, locations, ratings, dishes, and amenities.

-This is a token classification task, and it introduces one new wrinkle: aligning your word-level labels with the model's subword tokens.
+This is a token classification task.
+It adds one new twist.
+We must align our word-level labels with the model's subword tokens.

 Prerequisites: The BERT fine-tuning workflow and a Python environment with transformers, datasets, evaluate, seqeval, and torch.